slimjim2234/docker-devstack/README.md

 # docker-devstack
-Docker implementation for running a minimalistic openstack setup using devstack

-# docker-devstack
 Docker implementation for running a legit openstack setup using devstack.
 Devstack was designed for those who would like to give openstack a try without going through the installation hassle of a full fledged stack.

 # running devstack tl;dr